| Welcome to Global Village Space

 Ignoring Structural Democratic Concerns

 The Congressmembers’ call for asset freezes and travel bans against top Pakistani officials, specifically targeting General Munir, represents more than symbolic pressure.
-These measures, if implemented, could hinder the officials’ access to U.S.-based financial assets and curtail their international mobility, signaling that the U.S. is unwilling to overlook actions that undermine democratic freedoms.
-The Pakistani lawmakers’ letter, in failing to engage with these serious diplomatic implications, risks deepening the divide between the two nations, potentially alienating Pakistani-Americans who support democratic reforms.
+These measures, if implemented, could hinder the officials’ access to U.S.-based financial assets and curtail their international mobility.
+In failing to engage with these serious diplomatic implications, the Pakistani parliamentarians’ letter risks further straining U.S.-Pakistan relations, potentially alienating Pakistani-Americans who support democratic reforms.

-Pakistan’s Diplomatic Path Forward: Confrontation or Engagement?
+Pakistan’s Path Forward: Confrontation or Engagement?

 Read More: US Congressmen Demand Release of Imran Khan and Change of American Ambassador in Pakistan